 GeneratePress might be the most lightweight, and clean theme on this list.
 Like OceanWP and Astra it also has a free option you can install right within the WordPress theme directory.
 It’s certainly worth checking out if you’re trying to make a clean looking blog.

 This one is likely the least known of these on this list.
-However, the Foodica theme is also the theme that I use on this website.
-If you are a blogger and like the look of my website it might be the theme for you.
+However, the Foodica theme is a theme that I previously used on this website.
+If you are a blogger and like the look it could be the theme for you.
+I ended up changing over to Astra as it has more options though.

 There are honestly too many great free WordPress resources to list out there.
 Therefore, I’ve decided to narrow these down to three of my favorites that I’m always using.
 I hope you check out the tools below for yourself!